GoodMorningA1i/free_genai_bootcamp_2025/README.md

 ### Week 4 Standup
 Tues, March 4, 2025

 Lots and lots of catching up.
 Wrapped up week 2 over the weekend and submitted week 3 today.
 Not completed, but at least trying to submit consistently to show some of the work I've been doing.
+The goal was for the AI to teach Urdu, but there were a lot more resources (APIs) for Japanese which is what I completed for this week.
 Now working on Week 4 and Week 5 before this coming Saturday.

 ### Week 5 Standup
 Tues, March 11, 2025